Ghetto: Jewish ghettos

-Jewish ghettos in Europe existed because Jews were viewed as outsiders.
+Jewish ghettos in Christian Europe existed because of majority discrimination against Jews on the basis of religion, language and dated views on race: They were considered outsiders.
 As a result, Jews were placed under strict regulations throughout many European cities.

 In some cases, the ghetto was a Jewish quarter with a relatively affluent population (for instance the Jewish ghetto in Venice).
-In other cases, ghettos were places of terrible poverty and during periods of population growth, ghettos (as that of Rome) had narrow streets and tall, crowded houses.
-Residents had their own justice system.
+In other cases, ghettos were places of terrible poverty.
+During periods of population growth, ghettos (as that of Rome) had narrow streets and tall, crowded houses.
+Residents generally were allowed to administer their own justice system based on Jewish traditions and elders.

 Nazi-occupied Europe

-During World War II, ghettos were established by the Nazis to confine Jews and Romani into tightly packed areas of the cities of Eastern Europe.
+During World War II, the Nazis established new ghettos in numerous cities of Eastern Europe as a form of concentration camp to confine Jews and Romani into limited areas.
 The Nazis most often referred to these areas in documents and signage at their entrances as "Jewish quarter."
-These Nazi ghettos sometimes coincided with traditional Jewish ghettos and Jewish quarters, but not always.
-On June 21, 1943, Heinrich Himmler issued a decree ordering the dissolution of all ghettos in the East and their transformation into Nazi concentration camps.
+These Nazi camps sometimes coincided with traditional Jewish ghettos and Jewish quarters, but not always.
+On June 21, 1943, Heinrich Himmler issued a decree ordering the dissolution of all Jüdische Wohnbezirke/ghettos in the East and their transference to Nazi concentration camps or their extermination.

-Morocco

-A mellah (Arabic: ملاح; probably from Arabic ملح, 'salt') is a walled Jewish quarter of a city in Morocco, an analogue of the European ghetto.
-Jewish populations were confined to mellahs in Morocco beginning from the 15th century and especially since the early 19th century.
-In cities, a mellah was surrounded by a wall with a fortified gateway.
-Usually, the Jewish quarter was situated near the royal palace or the residence of the governor in order to protect its inhabitants from recurring riots.
-In contrast, rural mellahs were separate villages inhabited solely by the Jews.